cpraveen/numa/newton.md

 :width: 60%
 :align: center
 ```
 Given a real number $a > 0$, we want to find its reciprocal.
 Since division     cannot be performed exactly on a computer, we would like to find a method which uses only addition and multiplication.
 We can cook up a function whose root is the reciprocal, e.g.,

 $$
 f(x) = \frac{1}{x} - a
 $$

 Applying Newton method to this function yields the iteration, see
-figure~(\ref{fig:reciprocal})
+figure.

 $$
 x_{k+1} = 2 x_k - a x_k^2